 SCALE A.S.
-DATE July 2025 JBC DRAWN CHECKED FIGURE NO. REV
+DATE September 2025 JBC DRAWN CHECKED FIGURE NO. REV

-The building layout for the Proposed Residential Development on the left is based on the zoning and photomontages provided in the Planning

-Application (No. Y/YL-MP/10) approved by the

-Rural and New Town Planning Committee of Town
+The building layout for the Proposed Residential Development on the left is based on the zoning and photomontages provided in the Planning Application (No. Y/YL-MP/10) approved by the Rural and New Town Planning Committee of Town Planning Board on 4th July 2025.

-The building layout for the Proposed Ngau Tam

-Mei New Development Area is based on the zoning

-and photomontages provided in the LC Paper No.

-CB(1)1487/2024(04) dated 26th November 2024
+The building layout for the Proposed Ngau Tam Mei New Development Area is based on the zoning and photomontages provided in the LC Paper No. CB(1)1487/2024(04) dated 26th November 2024.